Farage Launches 'America’s Comeback’ Tour to Take on Biden-era Blues

 For the tour, Farage has joined forces with FreedomWorks, one of the largest conservative/libertarian activist groups in America.

+A source close to Nigel Farage said: “Many conservative activists in the US are downbeat and despondent following the Biden win.
+But Nigel knows, as with Brexit wars after 2016, that the grassroots can fight back and win.
+That will be his message on this tour — all is not lost and the fightback begins now.”

-Announcing the tour on Monday, the Brexiteer said he will be telling activists: “don’t get down, don’t get depressed, don’t get disillusioned.
+Announcing the tour on Monday, Brexiteer Nigel said he will be telling activists: “don’t get down, don’t get depressed, don’t get disillusioned.
 However bad Biden and the Democrats are, in some ways this is your opportunity.”

 “We proved it in Britain, Farage said, explaining: “Brexit looked lost but we the grassroots seised it back and got it over the line.”